Tetiana575/job-piersing-analysis/README.md

-**PARSING AND ANALYSIS OF VACANCIES**
+**PARSING AND ANALYSIS OF VACANCIES**n/n/
-Objective of this project: To analyze the German job market for Personalsachbearbeiter for an online school.
+Objective of this project: To analyze the German job market for Personalsachbearbeiter for an online school.n/
-                        To draw conclusions about the skills required for the job and what the employer offers to the job seeker.
+                        To draw conclusions about the skills required for the job and what the employer offers to the job seeker.n/
-                        Visualize the research.
+                        Visualize the research.n/
 Realization: The project is implemented entirely in Python.
             Data scraping was done from the Apify platform.
 The collected data was uploaded to the file parsing_personalsachbearbeiter270925.txt
             **unpacking.py** - Create json file (parsing_personalsachbearbeiter.csv') for further work with data